FAQ’s

 A Report Contents list is found on page 3.

 PAGE 6 – Immediately after the summary is the ‘conclusion’.
-This is an overall / comparative assessment of the frequency of minor and major defects for a building its type and age.
-Is the building Above average, below average or in Typical Condition for its type and age?
+This is an overall / comparative assessment of the frequency of minor and major defects for a building its type and age, compared with a similar building that has been reasonably well maintained.
+Is the building Above average, Below Average or in Typical Condition for its type and age?
 This can be very helpful to understand the overall property condition, comparatively.
-The report may contain 4-5 major defects, but is still consided ‘typical condition’.
-In other words, the next property that is ‘similar’, may have similar issues.
+The report may contain a series of major defects, but is still consided ‘typical condition’.
+In other words, the next property that is ‘similar’, may have similar problems.

 PAGES 8-10 – Administration mainly, not essential to understand the defects, but helpful to understand the limitations and access conditions.
 Report sections include Access Summary, Inspection Details, Description of Property Inspected and contains terms and conditions such as ‘Safe and reasonable Access’, something determined by the Australian Standard AS4349.
 See Q&A below for more detail.